rdodev/sample-gx-project/README.md

 `docker run -v $(pwd):/app -p 8888:8888 gx/gxdemo:local`

-In the terminal output you should see links to the notebook which you can copy and paste in your local web browser!
-A full-fledged data quality environment in your broweser!
+In the terminal output you should see links to the notebook which you can copy and paste in your local web browser.
+A full-fledged data quality environment in your browser!